eslint/eslint/docs/src/use/index.md

     order: 1
 ---

 This guide is intended for those who wish to use ESLint as an end-user.
-If you're looking for how to extend ESLint or work with the ESLint source code, please see the [Developer Guide](../extend/).
+If you're looking for how to extend ESLint or work with the ESLint source code, please see the [Extend ESLint documentation](../extend/).

 ## [Getting Started](getting-started)